How to use two-factor authentication

 - Provide an email address and confirm it.

-- Install a 2FA application (e.g. Google Authenticator - https://support.google.com/accounts/answer/1066447) on their smartphones and link it to the account in security settings.
-CryptoWallet and AmbiVault will require a one-time password (OTP) from this application.
+- Install a 2FA application (e.g. FreeOTP or Google Authenticator on their smartphones and link it to the account in security settings by entering a one-time password (OTP) from this application.

 The 2FA is considered as set for the account.
-Since this moment, when users want to log in to CryptoWallet or AmbisVault or to perform any of the actions listed above, they should:
+Since this moment, when users want to sign in or to perform any of the actions listed above, they should:

 - Provide their email and password.

-- Open an application to get a one-time password (OTP).
+- Open an application to get a one-time password (OTP) code or get a code to email, depending on account security settings.

 Why is 2FA needed?

-We should expect that a user may forget or lose some of the login credentials due to undetermined circumstances at an unknown time in the future because it is what's happening every day.
-Therefore, we need to follow the 2-factor authentication scheme to make accounts relatively safe even if some of the factors are leaked to hackers or lost.
+We should expect that a user may lose some of the login credentials due to undetermined circumstances at an unknown time in the future because it is what's happening every day.
+Therefore, we need to follow the 2-factor authentication scheme to make accounts relatively safe even if some of the factors are leaked to hackers.